 Close to Talkeetna, don’t miss the Talkeetna Lakes trail system.
-This 3.5-mile walking trail loops around X Lake and features custom benches for when you are ready to take a break.
-Its perfect for families or those just starting out, with minimal elevation gain.
+This 3.5-mile walking trail loops around X Lake and features custom benches when you are ready to take a break.
+It’s perfect for families or those just starting, with minimal elevation gain.
 It’s located on Comsat Road, about a mile and a half before town.

 Another easy hike with great views is at Kesugi Ken Campground at Mile 135.4 Parks Hwy.
 From the day-use parking lot, you can access ADA-compliant trails that feature overlooks with panoramic views of Denali.

 Don’t miss out on one of Alaska’s most underrated state parks.
 Stop for a day, or pack the tent for a weekend of great views and big adventures.